 It’s easy to overlook loose pads until the last moment, but you don’t want to be stuck on concert night with an emergency pad or cork repair.
 If you do, though, there are peel-and-stick pads available for both pads and corks.
 These are short-term fixes and should not be used in place of glued pads and corks.

-Set screws and guard screws are a frequent problem as well.
+Set screws and guard screws are frequent problems as well.
 It is important to note that these are not interchangeable between manufacturers, so try not to lose these important parts.
 Advise all of your woodwind players to carry a small screwdriver at all times and to frequently look over their instruments for loose screws and rods.

 It should also be noted that not all screws are to be tightened down.
 For example, the A♭ key on the clarinet has an adjustment screw that is not meant to be tightened down on the A key.
 There needs to be a gap between the A and A♭ key so that the keys open individually.
 If the set screw is tightened down, the A♭ key will leak, preventing the clarinet from playing.